gamename/raspberry-pi-pico-optocoupler/README.md

 wedge interrupts the beam sent from one arm of the slot to the other.
 Conversely, when the door is open, the wedge is pulled away and the beam is uninterrupted.

+## Hardware Notes
+the Pico assembly is housed in a small project box.
+The Pico itself sits on a breakout board.
+(Why a breakout board?
+Because it makes it easy to switch out the Pico if you need to.
+By using a breakout board, you can just remove and replace the Pico instead of uninstalling the whole thing) Tiny nylon screws and bolts to secure the breakout board to the project box.

+On the back of the project box are strips of magnetic tape.
+There are also strips of magnetic tape on the wall of the cupboard.
+Contact between these two sets of strips is what secures the project box in place on the wall.

 ### Wiring